StanislawSwierc/markdown-flashcards/decks/Markdown.md

 # Markdown
 Markdown is a lightweight markup language with plain text formatting syntax.

-This deck usess the following convention to represent whitespace characters when they are signifficant.
+This deck usess the following convention to represent signifficant whitespace characters:
 * `·` - space
 * `→` - tab
 * `↵` - new line